Aayush000001/SimpleJavaCalculator/README.md

 "# SimpleJavaCalculator"
-Simple Java Calculator with 4 operations on two variables without excexption and any loop.
+Simple Java Calculator with 4 operations using while loops and inheritance concept